Innmind/ServerControl/README.md

 use Innmind\Url\Authority\{
     Host,
     Port,
-    UserInformation\User
+    UserInformation\User,
 };

 $server = new Remote(
     $server,
     new User('john'),
     new Host('example.com'),
-    new Port(42)
+    new Port(42),
 );
 $server->processes()->execute(new Command('ls'));
 ```

 This will run `ssh -p 42 john@example.com ls`.

-**Important**: specifying environment variables, a working directory or an input stream will not be taken into account on the remote server.
+**Important**: specifying environment variables or an input stream will not be taken into account on the remote server.